 Get a Jump on Your Spring Cleaning

 According to the calendar, spring is officially here.
-It may not completely feel that way yet, but that doesn’t mean you can’t get started on your spring cleaning efforts.
+It may not entirely feel that way yet, but that doesn’t mean you can’t get started on your spring cleaning efforts.

-While you’re cleaning, you can also get yourself set up to stay organized all year long.
+While cleaning, you can also set yourself up to stay organized all year long.
 Here’s how.

 That may sound stressful, but it doesn’t have to be!
 Check our best tips for spring cleaning without stress.